Basque Burnt Cheesecake

-San Sebastian Cheesecake is a unique confection that truly is super-easy to make.
-It is stunning to see with it’s mahogany brown top and oozy, custardy center.
-This Basque Burnt Cheesecake is unlike any you’ve ever tasted.
+Basque Burnt Cheesecake is a unique confection that truly is super-easy to make.
+It is stunning to see with its mahogany brown top and oozy, custardy center.
+This Cheesecake, which originated in San Sebastian, is unlike any you’ve ever tasted.

-This cheesecake is different from American cheesecake in pretty much every way you can think of.
-The recipe starts with 2# of cream cheese, as many cheesecakes do, but from there it gets really weird.
+This cheesecake is different from American cheesecake in pretty much every way.
+The recipe starts with 2 pounds of cream cheese, as many cheesecakes do, but from there it gets really weird.

 - There are no flavorings like vanilla or lemon and there’s a little more salt than usual.